hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-placed.png" %}

 {% include note.html content="The above example does not create class objects of `tk.Labels`, which makes the labels non-modifiable.
-This definition of widgets is acceptable to shorten the often long GUI scripts, but only if the widgets should not be modified later." %}
+This definition of widgets is acceptable to shorten long GUI scripts, but only if the widgets should not be modified later." %}

 ### Place objects with `grid`
-In `grid`-ed GUIs, the widget alignment can be controlled with the `sticky` argument that uses cardinal directions (e.g., `sticky=tk.W` aligns or "sticks" a widget the west, i.e., left side, of a GUI).
-The `padx` and `pady` keywords arguments enable the implementation of pixel space around widgets
+In `grid`-ed GUIs, the widget alignment can be controlled with the `sticky` argument that uses cardinal directions (e.g., `sticky=tk.W` aligns or *sticks* a widget to the west, i.e., left side of a GUI).
+Moreover, the `padx` and `pady` keywords arguments enable the implementation of pixel space around widgets.

 ```python